SorensenUCSC/CSE110A-sp2022/overview.md

 ## Class Description

-Welcome to CSE 113: Parallel and Concurrent Programming!
-In this class, we will explore many aspects of parallel computing, from instruction-level parallelism in seemingly sequential programs to thread-level parallel programs that can efficiently execute across the many cores of today's multiprocessors.
-We will learn how to write programs that execute efficiently and correctly in concurrent environments.
-This class will give you the necessary foundation to solve problems using concurrency: a powerful skillset as today's computers are becoming more and more parallel.
+Welcome to CSE 110A: Fundamentals of Compiler Design!
+In this class we will explore one of the most import tools in computer science: the compiler.
+In particular, we will explore how compiler techniques transform high level languages into low-level languages, i.e. closer to the instructions that processors can actually execute.
+We will study how compilers can automatically make code more efficient and safe to execute.
+When you leave this class you should be comfortable with: specifying programming language grammars, how to efficiently parse these languages, and how to convert complex high-level code into equivalent (and hopefully more performant) low-level code.

+Given the influx in domain-specific languages, and the explosion of architectural diversity occuring in computing today, these are valuable skills.

 ## Teaching Staff

 We have a great teaching staff this quarter!
-All of them have lots of experience in parallel programming.
-This is Reese's second time TA'ing the class.
-Tim and Sanya took the class last year.
+All of them have lots of experience in compilers.
+Yanwen is 2nd year PhD student who did his undergrad at UCSC; Arrian and Neal took this class last quarter.
 Please get to know them and take advantage of the office hours and mentoring sessions they provide

-- *Grad TA*: Reese Levine
+- *Grad TA*: Yanwen Xu
-- *Undergrad Mentor/Grader*: Tianhao Guo (Tim)
+- *Undergrad Mentor/Grader*: Arrian Chi
-- *Undergrad Mentor/Grader*: Sanya Srivastava
+- *Undergrad Mentor/Grader*: Neal Chokshi

 ## Necessary Background

-The prerequisites for this class are CSE 12 (systems), CSE 101 (data-structures and algorithms), and recommended CSE 120 (architecture).
+The prerequisites for this class are CSE 12 (systems) and CSE 101 (data-structures and algorithms).
 You will need some foundation in all of those topics to succeed in this class.
-You will need to know data-structures and algorithms as we will extend some of these sequential concepts to their natural parallel counterparts.
-You will need some systems background as we will discussing many aspects of the hardware/software interface.
-Parallel programming is most efficiently executed on parallel hardware: Thus, it is helpful to understand shared  hardware resources (e.g. the memory hierarchy) of the underlying architectures.
+You will need to know data-structures as we will use lots of trees and traversals in parsing.
+You will need some systems background as we will be discussing how to transform a high-level programming language into a low-level language (like assembly).
+CSE 103 will also be helpful as we will be using regular expressions and context-free grammars.

 Because this is an upper division class, I do expect a general CS foundation.
 For the homeworks, I will assume that you are:

 - comfortable using a linux command-line
 - programming in a high-level language (e.g. Python)
 - programming in a low-level language (e.g. C)
-- a high-level understanding of computer architecture

 ## Class Modules

 This class will be split into 5 modules, each of which are roughly two weeks:

-* **Module 1: Introduction, Background and ILP** This module will introduce the class and provide a programming, compiler, and architectural refresher.
-We will discuss how to write parallel code in C++ and show how modern hardware exploits parallelism within a sequential thread (ILP).

-* **Module 2: Mutual Exclusion** This module will discsuss the fundamental problem of mutual exclusion.
-We will discuss the theory behind mutual exclusion, how it is implemented in practice, and specialized mutual exclusion implementations.

-* **Module 3: Concurrent Data Structures** This module will discuss concurrent objects and how to reason about them.
-We will discuss several implementations and discuss how it can be used in load balancing.

-* **Module 4: Reasoning about Concurrency** This module will discuss how to reason about concurrent programs, including memory consistency and fairness.

-* **Module 5: Heterogenous Parallelism (GPGPU)** This module will discuss heterogenous programming, with a focus on GPGPU programming.
-We will discuss the SIMT programming model, hierarchical execution, and different architectural considerations when optimizing programs.
+* **Module 1: Lexing**

+* **Module 2: Parsing**

+* **Module 3: IRs**

+* **Module 4: Optimizations**

+* **Module 5: Backends**

 ## Class Format

 Each class is 65 minutes.
-I will plan to be available (either in Zoom or in person) room open 10 minutes before class starts and 10 minutes afterwards.
+I plan to stay after class for roughly 10 minutes to answer questions

-For the remote lectures, I will enable global chat.
-I encourage you to use this to ask questions or comments throughout the lecture.

 _Non-protected materials_ will be hosted on this website.
-This includes the schedule, lectures, and references, etc.
+This includes the schedule, lecture slides, and references, etc.

 _Protected materials_ will be hosted on a Canvas website that you will need your university credentials to access.
-These materials include homeworks, zoom links, lecture recordings, tests, grades, etc.
+These materials include homeworks, lecture recordings, tests, grades, etc.

 We plan to host a class forum, likely in Piazza.
 If you organize other forums outside of the class Piazza, please adhere to academic integrity.

-## Quiz/Attendence
+## Attendance

 Live discussions are a valuable part of the learning experience.
-I expect you to make an effort to synchronously attend this class, whether on Zoom on in-person.
+I expect you to make an effort to synchronously attend this class (which will hopefully be in person all quarter).

-Given the volatility of the format this year, i.e. between in-person and remote, I will not grade attendance for remote lectures.

-As we return to in-person lectures, **Attendance will be 10% of your grade**.
 Depending on the availability of recording equiptment, I will upload recordings of the class to canvas, but this is not a substitute for attendance.
-This will be graded using a small quiz at the beginning of class.
-Please do not submit the quiz unless you are attending.
-If you submit a quiz without attendance, it will be considered a breach of academic integrity.

-You can have up to 3 absences that will not affect your grade.
-If you need more than that, please message the teaching staff to discuss.
+These recordings are not guaranteed (e.g. if the equiptment fails).
+And you will likely miss out on class discussions and may not be able to see the white board.

+## Quiz

+There will be a quiz for each lecture.
+These quizes will be assigned immediately after class and you will have until the next class starts to do them.
+Your answers are **not** graded, but your submission is.
+These are meant to test your understanding.
+These will account for 10% of your class grade.
+We reserve the right to remove points on an individual basis if we feel that there is not sufficient effort put into the quiz.

+You can miss up to 3 quizes without penalty.

 ## Accessibility